 As a holding company, QIAGEN conducts business through subsidiaries located throughout the world.
 Further information about QIAGEN can be found at www.qiagen.com.
 By referring to our website, we do not incorporate the website or any portion of the website by reference into this Annual Report.

-As genomic knowledge expands, molecular testing is unlocking valuable insights to meet an increasing range of needs in healthcare, academic research, pharmaceutical R&D and public safety.
-The secular growth trend in sales of instruments, reagents and other consumables, and bioinformatics solutions continued in 2017.
-Technologies for next-generation sequencing (NGS) and polymerase chain reaction (PCR) continued to disseminate worldwide.
-Molecular diagnostics is the most dynamically growing segment of in vitro diagnostics, enabling clinicians to identify and profile cancers, infectious diseases, prenatal or neonatal health threats, and patients’ immune status.
-Regulatory and reimbursement climates continue to evolve.
-In 2017, precision medicine advanced with the first FDA approvals of cancer drugs targeted by biomarker testing rather than tumor sites, and immuno-oncology drugs using gene editing to mobilize patients’ immune cells.
+As genomic knowledge grows exponentially, molecular testing is unlocking valuable insights to meet needs in diagnostics, life science research, pharmaceutical R&D and public safety.
+Sales of instruments, reagents and other consumables, and bioinformatics solutions sustained their growth momentum in 2018.
+Technologies for next-generation sequencing (NGS) and polymerase chain reaction (PCR) continued to disseminate worldwide, as well as adapting to meet needs in different applications.
+Molecular diagnostics kept growing dynamically and expanding into new areas of medicine – enabling clinicians to evaluate and monitor cancers, infectious diseases, immune status, and prenatal or neonatal health.
+In 2018, 25 of the 59 new drugs approved by the FDA were targeted with biomarker testing.
+The FDA also modernized its framework to accelerate availability of advanced diagnostics.
+Reimbursement for precision medicine, however, remained a challenge.
 In Academia, spending on NGS and other molecular technologies grew on improving customer sentiment, despite concerns about research funding.
-The Pharma industry increasingly guides drug discovery and development with advanced molecular testing, although R&D spending by individual companies depends on company-specific issues.
-Applied Testing also continues to grow, led by human identification and forensics.
-The migration of genomic technologies from basic research into the mainstream is a powerful driver for long-term growth of the industry, increasing the need for scalable, user-friendly and efficient workflows from beginning to end in molecular testing.
+The Pharma industry increasingly guides drug discovery and clinical trials with molecular testing, although R&D spending varied with companies’ circumstances.
+Molecular testing for public safety also continued to grow, led by human identification and forensics.
+The migration of genomic technologies from basic research into the mainstream remains a powerful driver for long-term growth of the industry, increasing the need for scalable, user-friendly and efficient workflows from beginning to end in molecular testing.

-QIAGEN has recently achieved a number of strategic milestones by continuing to focus on strategic growth initiatives:
+QIAGEN has recently achieved a number of milestones by continuing to focus on strategic growth initiatives:

 QIAGEN's leadership in Sample to Insight solutions for molecular testing leverages our position across a wide range of applications and customer classes.
 We provide more than 500 core consumable products (sample and assay “kits”), as well as instruments and automation systems.
 Our bioinformatics solutions connect laboratory workflows and process genomic data, reporting relevant insights to enable scientists or clinicians to decide on further action.